jarrodmillman/homepage/content/_index.md

 '''
 {{< /figure >}}

-I am a Senior Open Source Scientific Python Developer at the [Berkeley Institute for Data Science](https://bids.berkeley.edu), UC Berkeley.
+I am a Senior Open Source Scientific Python Developer at the [Berkeley Institute for Data Science](https://bids.berkeley.edu) at UC Berkeley.
 My background is in mathematics, computer science, and statistics, with degrees from Cornell and Berkeley.
 As a founding member of the scientific Python ecosystem, my primary focus is on the development and sustainability of open-source, community-owned scientific software tools.

+I was involved in the conceptualization of NumPy, and an early maintainer of SciPy and scikit-learn.
+I am a core developer and steering council member of NetworkX and a core developer of scikit-image.
 I co-founded:

 - The [Scientific Python](https://scientific-python.org/) project to better coordinate computational tools across scientific domains.